ivy3h/ivy3h.github.io/index.md

 - Excellence Group Donated Scholarship, 2022 (&yen;20,000)
 - Merit Student Award, South China University of Technology, 2022

+## Teaching

+- Introduction to Dynamics and Vibration, Undergraduate Course, 2023 Spring

 ## Miscs

 - I've been playing the Guzheng, a traditional Chinese instrument, for eight years and the guitar for two.
 Since elementary school, I've been teaching myself to paint and have created many anime-style artworks.